Biography of Norman Washington Harllee

-Norman Washington Harllee, was born into slavery in North Carolina in 1852, taught himself to read and became an influential civic leader, principal and textbook writer in Dallas.
+Norman Washington Harllee, who was born into slavery in North Carolina possibly around 1847, taught himself to read and became an influential civic leader, principal and textbook writer in Dallas.
 He served as principal of the Dallas Colored High School from 1901-1912.
-In 1928, Harllee became the first living person to have a Dallas school named in his honor.
-Harllee’s daughter, Florence Harllee Phelps, was the first black social worker in Dallas, and his granddaughter, Lucy Phelps Patterson in 1973 became the first black woman elected to the Dallas City Council.
+In 1928, Harllee became the first living person and first African American to have a Dallas school named in his honor.
+Harllee’s daughter, Florence Harllee Phelps, was the first black social worker in Dallas, and in 1973 his granddaughter, Lucy Phelps Patterson, became the first black woman elected to the Dallas City Council.

 Information and image accessed from W. Marvin Dulaney, “Harllee, Norman Washington,” Handbook of Texas Online, accessed January 20, 2022, https://www.tshaonline.org/handbook/entries/harllee-norman-washington.
 Published by the Texas State Historical Association.